arpajj/Mask-Language-Modeling-for-NLI/README.md

 Again, you will have to choose the name of the dataset used from `sick`, `snli` or `multi_nli`.
 This also returns all the short and long dataloaders (see report).

 #### B1 - Important Tokens:
-For extracting the tokens from the validation set run the "runner_valid.ipynb" and copy the tokens produced in the end for the 3 labels.
-Then paste them into the "runner.ipynb" so to run the section of "Important Tokens" for the test set.
+For extracting the important tokens from the validation set, run the notebook [runner_valid.ipynb](./analysis/runner_valid.ipynb) and copy the produced tokens in the end for the 3 labels.
+Then, paste them into the notebook [runner.ipynb](./analysis/runner.ipynb), so to run the section of "Important Tokens" for the test set (see report).

 Short & Long sequences: After the run of "make_dataloaders.py" run the section "Short & Long Sequences" of the "runner.ipynb".